-Page 2 of 2 - Jay Randolph won the Dr. Robert F. Hyland/Rick Hummel Award for Meritorious Service to Sports.
+Jay Randolph won the Dr. Robert F. Hyland/Rick Hummel Award for Meritorious Service to Sports.

 The man of the evening was Yadier Molina.
 Molina won the J. G. Taylor Spink Award as the Player of the Year.
 The BBWAA and the Cardinal's had Molina's Gold Glove and his Platinum Glove Awards on hand for display.
 However, Molina was unable to attend and sent in a video greeting.

 Several Cardinals won awards as well.
 Starting pitcher Jake Westbrook was presented with the Darryl Kile Award.
 The Darryl Kile Award is voted on by the players on the St. Louis Cardinals team, but handed out by the BBWAA.